MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 d

-## How to make Microsoft 365 as the default tab
+## How to make Microsoft 365 the default tab

 f